AMReX-Astro/Castro/docs_new/source/faq.rst

    For further capabilities, defining BACKTRACE=TRUE enables you to get more information than the backtrace of the call stack info by instrumenting the code.
-(This is in  code only).
+(This is in C code only).
 Here is an example.
 You know the line “Real rho = state(cell,0);” is causing a segfault.
 You could add a print statement before that.
    But it might print out thousands (or even millions) of line before